kirbydesign/designsystem/.github/CONTRIBUTING.md

 Not following this, causes the capitalisation to be wrong when the test is read as a sentence:
 > "ButtonComponent in Kirby Page Inside Page Actions Should render with correct background color".

-##### Read it aloud as an actual sentence
-Before you delcare that your test is ready try to read it out as an actual sentence, and see if it feels natural.
-Would others be able to understand your intention?

 ##### Avoid values in the description
 Notice how the above test says "should render with correct background-color" instead of "should render with background-color #fff".